 Create multiple pages

-Generators allows to create multiple pages from an unique source file
+Generators allow creating multiple pages from one unique source file

-It's possible with Lume to generate more than one page from the same source file.
+It's possible to generate more than one page from the same source file with Lume.
 This is useful to generate pages programmatically using an external source like a database or an API.

 Basic example